swaaz/basicprograms/C++/README.md

 | Program-10 | Program to find the missing number in  a Sorted Array.
 | Program-15 | Program to find modular exponentiation.
 | Program-19| To check whether a number is in palindrome or not
+| Program-24 | Program to convert Hexa-Decimal number to Decimal number